-Enlists expertise and competent leadership for all areas essential to charter school oversight-including, but not limited to, education leadership; curriculum, instruction, and assessment; special education, English learners, and other diverse learning needs; performance management and accountability; law; finance; facilities; and nonprofit governance and management-through staff, contractual relationships, and/or intra- or inter-agency collaborations.

-Employs competent personnel at a staffing level appropriate and sufficient to carry out all authorizing responsibilities in accordance with national standards, and commensurate with the scale of the charter school portfolio.

-Demonstrates an on-going commitment to developing and retaining staff members to achieve and maintain high standards of professional authorizing practice, enable continual agency improvement.
+- Enlists expertise and competent leadership for all areas essential to charter school oversight through staff, contractual relationships, and/or intra- or inter-agency collaborations. - Employs competent personnel at a staffing level appropriate and sufficient to carry out all authorizing responsibilities in accordance with national standards, and commensurate with the scale of the charter school portfolio. - Develops new staff members' understanding of their role, priorities for oversight, and grounding in national and local best practices in authorizing through an effective onboarding process. - Develops and retains high-quality staff members to achieve and maintain high standards of professional authorizing practice, and enable continual agency improvement.